 Quick Solution: Decide on the optimal size for your product photos.
 Bigger doesn’t always have to be better when choosing the images for your website because it could affect the speed of your website.
 It is also essential to name your files accurately and use alt tags to add more SEO value to your images.

 Does the URL of one of your product pages reads like this: “https://kittycatcaven.com/category-1/product/index.jsp?productid=586172646”?
 Then this needs to get fixed right away, kitty girl!
 It is critical to get the URL structure of your page right especially if you want it to show on the top page of a product search on Google or any search engine.

-Another common mistake in SEO for ecommerce website is keyword cannibalism or multiple pages targeting the same keywords.
+Another SEO downfall that is common to e-commerce website is keyword cannibalism or multiple pages targeting the same keywords.
 This may hurt your chances of getting a high rank for those keywords or worst, get a penalty from Google.

 Quick Solution: Create an easy to decipher hierarchical URL structure for both your users and search engines.
 And remember to keep it to 4 levels only if possible.
 One of those levels should include the keywords you are targeting.
 See example below: